goldencomrades/bio/heroes/massimonicolardi.md

 This manual tought me the basic of computer programming (basic), the programming of sprites and sid (sound interface device).
 When I was 13 I started to program C64 in assembly.

 After that I moved to Amiga and learned to program it in assembly.

 I founded an hacker group with many BBS all around the world.

 In 1991 I started electronic engineering.
 During the university I learned Linux and I went very deep into C programming, calcoulous, network and parallel programming techniques.

 I started my working career in 1999.
 I learned PHP, Html, Mysql.
 I have written tons of code ranging from booking, ecommerce single shop, CRM, CMS and so on.

 I graduated in 2002.
+In 2003 I have started a company named Catnic S.r.l. focoused on software development and hosting solutions

 At 2006 I have bought my first mac and I have started programming IOS devices.
 I have created and published a lot of apps.
 Those for Android were done using Cordova sdk.